What is Kings?

 Rules of the Game

-- Keep in mind that the number rules associated with this kings drinking game rule can vary from location to location and group to group.
+- Keep in mind that the number rules associated with this game can vary from location to location and group to group.
 These rules are a good basic set to follow, but you can always change or add to this list depending on your preferences.

 - First, pour everyone their own drink.
 Place the large King’s Cup in the middle of the table and spread the deck of cards around it.